-Over 206 Atascosa 4-H members help set a record-breaking sale at the Atascosa County Livestock Show in January.
+Over 265 Atascosa 4-H members help set a record-breaking sale at the Atascosa County Livestock Show in January.
 Our county show was the preface to Texas stock show season which produced 15 placing projects.
 In February 149 members participated in Fort Forth, San Angelo, and San Antonio Stock Shows.
 In March, 68 Atascosa 4-H members entered and participated in Rodeo Houston and Rodeo Austin.

-In the spring, Atascosa 4-H had 2 competitors at District Roundup, 3 at District Fashion Sensation, 19 in District Consumer Decision Making, and 8 competed in the District 12 Livestock Judging Contest.
-46 4-H members participated in District 12 Shooting Sports.
+In the spring, Atascosa 4-H had 1 competitor at District Roundup, 1 at District Fashion Show, and 8 competed in the District 12 Horse Judging Contest.
+74 4-H members participated in District 12 Shooting Sports.

 June kicked off the summer 4-H activities for our members and agents.
-State 4-H Round-Up was held in College Station in which 9 Atascosa 4-H members participated in Livestock Judging, Wool Judging, and Public Speaking, Leadership Lab was held at Cone Oasis Baptist Retreat Center in LaFeria, one Atascosa 4-H members attended.
-Election Convention also held in Alice in which two youth represented Atascosa County as Council Delegate.
-Sixteen members attended County Camp and participated in Texas Brigade camps.
+State contests like 4-H Round-Up held at College Station, was attended by a total of 26 Atascosa 4-H members.
+They competed in events like shooting sports, range and plant ID contests, and horse show, amongst others.
+Leadership Lab was attended by one Atascosa 4-H member and two of Atascosa's 4-H members represented our county as county council delegates at Election Convention.
+Six attended County Camp and participated in Texas Brigade camps.

 Several livestock project workshops were held on our campus including 5 Sheep and Goat Weigh Day Play Days, Rabbit Workshop, Swine Workshop, and a virtual poultry workshop.
-A 4-H Livestock and Health Workshop was held were we toured a working hog farm and a beef cattle production system.
+A 4-H Livestock and Health Workshop was held were we toured a dairy farm and a feed company.
 The Atascosa 4-H Awards Day was held on the campus with a Fun Day event for all members.
-The First ever 4-H Showmanship show was offered with 36 4-H members participating in this event.
+The Atascosa 4-H Showmanship show was offered with 32 4-H members participating in this event.
 4-H Members attended a commissioner court meeting and interpretation.